The Wind (1928 film): Plot

 One day, Lige is invited to a meeting of the cattlemen, who must do something to avoid starvation.
 Letty, terrified of being left alone with the wind, begs to go with him, and he agrees.
 After she cannot control her horse in the fierce wind, he has her get on behind him on his horse.
 When she falls off, Lige tells Sourdough to take her home.

 When the cattlemen return, they bring an unwanted guest, an injured Wirt.
 After he recovers, Lige insists he participate in a roundup of wild horses to raise money for the cattlemen.
 Wirt goes along, but later sneaks away and returns to Letty.
-Out of her mind with fear as she endures the house shaking from the worst wind storm yet, Letty faints soon after Wirt's arrival.
+Out of her mind with fear as she endures the house shaking from the worst windstorm yet, Letty faints soon after Wirt's arrival.
 He picks her up and carries her to the bed.

 The next morning, Wirt tries to persuade Letty to go away with him, but she coldly rejects him.
 He insists, noting Lige will kill them both if they remain.
 As Wirt becomes more aggressive, Letty picks up Wirt's revolver from the table to defend herself.
 Confident that Letty will not fire, Wirt grabs the gun and it goes off, killing him.
 At first startled by Wirt's death, Letty looks confusedly at him and at the gun in her hand; she then decides to bury him outside.

 After she is done, she goes back inside the cabin.
-The wind blows into an even greater fury, and Letty stares with mounting fear through a window as the wind gradually uncovers Wirt's body, terrifying her.
+The wind blows into an even greater fury, and Letty stares with mounting fear through a window as the wind gradually uncovers Wirt's body.
 Letty runs away from the window, but then sees two hands clasped around the cabin's door trying to force it open; Letty hysterically believes it is Wirt returned from the dead, and falls prone with terror, her face hidden, as someone enters.
 The hands turn her over, and Letty stares upward blank with madness.
 However, it is actually Lige, who has returned.
 After a few moments, Letty returns to sanity and recognizes Lige; she is so glad to see him, she frantically kisses her husband.
 She then confesses she killed and buried Wirt.
 When Lige looks outside, however, the corpse is nowhere to be seen.
 He tells Letty that the wind can remove traces when a killing is justified.
 He has enough money to send her away, but Letty declares that she loves him, that she no longer wants to leave, and that she is no longer afraid of the wind or anything else.